AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Include XCFrameworks built with Xcode 14.1 with the GitHub release.
 * Added `SystemInfoService.getSystemLocaleName()` API which returns the locale by combining device's preferred language and selected region (as set by the user on the system).
 * Lifecycle extension adds `systemlocale` denoting device's preferred locale to its published shared state.
-* Lifecycle launch events will contain `application._dc.language` XDM field denoting device's preferred locale.
+* Lifecycle launch event now includes the application._dc.language XDM field, which signifies the device's preferred locale.

 ### iOS RulesEngine 4.0.0